 Join us for the next round.
 From December 2025 to March 2026, our Reading for pleasure guided partnership links 25 schools in the UK and 25 schools in Morocco.

 On this project, we will introduce you to your partner school and guide you as you start to work together.
-Via a series of online sessions and webinars delivered by the British Council Schools Connect team, the National Literacy Trust and expert practitioners, we’ll help you get to know each other and guide you as you develop your project together.
-As you work with your Moroccan partner school, we’ll be here in the background with guidance, professional development and help with any questions you may have.
-And at the end of the project, we’ll give you advice, tools and resources to help you sustain your partnership into the future.
+The programme will kick off with a face-to-face meeting of teachers in Marrakech, where you will have the opportunity to meet your partner schoolteacher in person and take part in sessions led by the National Literacy Trust (NLT) and British Council.
+This will be followed by a series of online webinars delivered by the British Council Schools Connect team, designed to help you get to know each other and support you as you develop your project together.
+As you work with your Moroccan partner school, we’ll be here in the background with guidance, professional development, and help with any questions you may have.
+At the end of the project, we’ll provide advice, tools, and resources to help you sustain your partnership into the future.

 The Reading for pleasure classroom resource will be the basis of the project, providing you with a range of suggested curriculum-related activities which you and your pupils can develop along with pupils in your partner school.